-The Teachers Standards 2012 (updated 13 December 2021) remind us that teachers, newly qualified teachers and Headteachers / Heads of School should safeguard children and maintain public trust in the teaching profession as part of our professional duties.

-The Children and Social Work Act of 2017, places responsibilities for Designated Teacher to have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from
+- 26.1 The Teachers Standards 2012 (updated 13 December 2021) remind us that teachers, newly qualified teachers and headteachers should safeguard children and maintain public trust in the teaching profession as part of our professional duties. - 26.2 The Children and Social Work Act of 2017, places responsibilities for Designated Teacher to have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care outside England and Wales.

-Designated Safeguarding Lead
+27. Designated Safeguarding Lead

-We have a Senior Designated Safeguarding Lead who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
-The Senior Designated Safeguarding Lead is a senior member of the school leadership team, and their responsibilities are explicit in their job description.

-We also have at least one Deputy Safeguarding Lead, who will provide cover for the Senior Designated Safeguarding Lead when they are not available.
+- 27.1 We have a Senior Designated Safeguarding Lead who takes lead responsibility for safeguarding children and child protection who has received appropriate training and support for this role.
+The Snr Designated Safeguarding Lead is a senior member of the school leadership team, and their responsibilities are explicit in their job description. - 27.2 We also have a Deputy Safeguarding Lead, who will provide cover for the Senior Designated Safeguarding Lead when they are not available.
 Our Deputy Safeguarding Lead has received the same training as our Senior Designated Safeguarding Lead.
 They will provide additional support to ensure the responsibilities for child protection and safeguarding children are fully embedded within the school ethos and that specific duties are discharged.
-They will assist the Senior Designated Safeguarding Lead in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child / children.
-The DSL team are clearly identified on posters around the school, including in the school entrance area.

-We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
-Our Senior Designated Safeguarding Lead will ensure there is a structured procedure within the school, which will be followed by all the members of the school community in cases of suspected abuse.
+They will assist the Senior Designated Safeguarding Lead in managing referrals, attending child protection conferences, reviews, core group meetings and other meetings of a safeguarding and protection nature to support the child/children. - 27.3 The DSL team are clearly identified on posters around the school, including in the school entrance area. - 27.4 All DSL's have completed the required training and are overseen by the Snr Designated Safeguarding Lead - 27.5 We acknowledge the need for effective and appropriate communication between all members of staff in relation to safeguarding pupils.
+Our Designated Safeguarding Lead will ensure there is a structured procedure within the school, which will be followed by all the members of the school community in cases of suspected abuse.

-The Senior Designated Safeguarding Lead is expected to:
+28. The Senior Designated Safeguarding Lead is expected to: